JeffersonLab/epics2kafka/README.md

 build/reports/tests/integrationTest/index.html
 ```
 ## Logging
 Kafka uses the [SLF4J](http://www.slf4j.org/) logger with [Log4J](https://logging.apache.org/log4j/2.x/), and therefore epics2kafka uses them as well.
 Log levels can be controlled by including a _log4j.properties_ file on the classpath.
 The epics2kafka logger root begins with _org.jlab.kafka.connect_.
 The unit tests have a separate configuration file in the _test/resources_ directory and the epics2kafka logger is set to TRACE.
 The integration tests have minimal formatting configured at _integration/resources/log4j.properties_ since container messages are streamed to standard out and already include multiple columns such as timestamp, level, and class.
+The Dockerfile includes both a _logging.properties_ and _log4j.properties_ from _examples/logging_ to help quiet noisy messages from various dependencies.

 ## See Also
    - [Alarm System Example](https://github.com/JeffersonLab/epics2kafka/wiki/Alarm-System-Example)